transdigiware/blockchain/howto/ibp-console-build-network.md

-Because {{site.data.keyword.IBM_notm}} is in the process of migrating all of the {{site.data.keyword.blockchainfull_notm}} Platform consoles to v2.1.3, some of the functionality described on this page may not yet be available in your console.
-Unsure what version you are currently using?
-Click the question mark icon in the upper right corner of the console.
-The {{site.data.keyword.blockchainfull_notm}} Platform version is visible under the page heading.
-You will receive a Cloud notification with more details about when your console will be migrated.
-{: note}

 {{site.data.keyword.blockchainfull}} Platform is a blockchain-as-a-service offering that enables you to develop, deploy, and operate blockchain applications and networks.
 You can learn more about blockchain components and how they work together by visiting the [Blockchain component overview](/docs/blockchain?topic=blockchain-blockchain-component-overview#blockchain-component-overview).
 This tutorial is the first part in the [sample network tutorial series](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-sample-tutorial) and describes how to use the {{site.data.keyword.blockchainfull_notm}} Platform console to build a fully functional network on Kubernetes cluster deployed into the cloud infrastructure of your choice.